Mary Berry: "I wouldn't take a TV judging role in competition with Bake Off"

 VIDEO

-The TV chef also spoke of her recent reunion with The Great British Bake Off presenters Mel and Sue who, like Berry,
+The TV chef also discussed her recent reunion with The Great British Bake Off presenters Mel and Sue who, like Berry,

 stepped down from the series when its move to Channel 4 was announced last year.